MatteoGioia/neuron/zettelkasten/University/Cloud Computing/CLD - LAB I.md

 14. My volume is located at "/var/lib/docker/volumes/todo-db/_data" (being on linux).

 15. A dev mode container is a container configured in such a way that it supports a developement workflow (e.g. it does not need to be restarted everytime a change to the source code is made).
-This is possible because the command used to run it can include the needed dependencies and services like nodemon can look for changes on the source code and automatically rebuild the app as they are applied.
-Furthermore, we are able to edit the source code live since the docker container is now bound to a folder in the filesystem chosen by us through mount-binding.
+This is possible because the command used to run it can include the needed dependencies.
+On top of that, services like nodemon can look for changes on the source code and automatically rebuild the app as they are applied.
+We are also able to edit the source code live since the docker container is now bound to a folder in the filesystem chosen by us through mount-binding.

-16. Yes, but we might eventually need to rebuild the container image if we want to be able to use it without having to reapply all the changes.
+16. Yes, but we might eventually need to rebuild the container image if we want to be able to use it later, without having to reapply all the changes.

 17. A docker service is an entry defined in the docker compose file, together with all the necessary requirements to make it run, like port mapping or restart policies/allowed resource usage etc. Many services put together constitute what's called a "stack".
 Services are also defined in the context of docker swarm as tasks to be executed by the master or worker nodes, as it's a special mode that the docker host can use to be able to manage clusters of docker engines.

-18. NEED CLARIFICATION
+18. Yes, but a single container (rather than a stack of services) could be also created using the command line.
+Dockerfiles are generally used for more complex stacks (see q.22).

 19. Yes, we can, provided that we declare such volume in the volume section if we are using docker-compose.